scribu/wp-posts-to-posts/readme.txt

 == Description ==

-This plugin allows you to create relationships between posts of different types.
-The relationships are stored in a hidden taxonomy.
+This plugin allows you to create many-to-many relationships between posts of all types.

 To register a connection type, add this code in your theme's functions.php file: